 SCHOLARS FORUM: University Scholars enroll in the Scholars Forum for three semesters.
 The Forum features musical and theatrical performances, addresses by major public figures, authors and scientists, and debates and discussions of significant public policy issues.
-Among our recent guests were:
+Scholars Forum guests have included:

 The Scholars Forum also offers an extraordinary range of cultural, educational and outdoor opportunities, all provided free through the program.
 Take part in special tours of NC State's Nuclear Reactor, the Duke Lemur Center, or Piedmont Biofuels; participate in canoeing and hiking trips; and attend local theatre, music and dance performances and museum exhibitions.
 Students choose what they wish to do, and the options are amazing!